 The Student Services staff and support staff at the En’owkin Centre are dedicated to working with Indigenous students to meet the academic and cultural needs and aspirations of learners.
 We provide assistance with program/course information, degree planning and training plans for careers in the Arts.

 Our goal as an Indigenous Adult Higher Learning Institute (IAHLA) is to provide learners with the highest quality of Indigenous led academic programming.
 We provide long-term and short-term individual academic counseling as well as a 'drop-in' resource centre to assist the learner with challenges that may come up during the academic year.
 Traditional Indigenous values and practices are supported and encouraged whenever applicable.
 CONTACT: Sara Tronson: Student Services Coordinator : EMAIL: firstname.lastname@example.org

 Suzanne Johnson, MSc.
 RD, our Manager of Academic programs will assist you with information on career and program planning, course requirements and transferability of En-owkin Centre courses as well as those of other educational institutions.
 E-CONTACT:Suzanne Johnson: email@example.com PH-(250)493-7181 Ext.
 202

 DRUG, ALCOHOL, ABUSE COUNSELING REFERRALS

-En'owkin will assist students with referrals to Native Drug & Alcohol services within the local community.
+En'owkin will assist students with referrals to Indigenous Drug & Alcohol services within the local community.

-En'owkin offers a variety of tutorial services including; access to computer resources, instructors (and even fellow students) are willing to provide assistance, tutorials and demonstrations.
+En'owkin offers a variety of on-line tutorial services including; access to computer on-line resources, instructors are willing to provide assistance, tutorials and demonstrations.
 Students may also contact student services for additional assistance.

 At the start of the academic year, the student body may, if it chooses to, elect representatives who will work with student services staff to organize cultural, athletic, social and awareness events throughout the year.